pulp/pulp/docs/sphinx/user-guide/installation.rst

       ``qpid-cpp-server-linearstore`` instead for improved broker performance.
 After installing this package, you will need to restart the Qpid broker to enable the durability feature.

-   For Pulp to operate with the Qpid broker, either broker authentication needs to be disabled, or authentication needs to be configured.
-To disable authentication add ``auth=no`` to the ``qpidd.conf`` file.
-Qpid 0.24 and higher places the config file is at ``/etc/qpid/qpidd.conf``, and earlier Qpid versions place the config file at ``/etc/qpidd.conf``.
-Changes made to ``qpidd.conf`` go into effect the next time Qpid starts; if Qpid is already running prior to making a change to ``qpidd.conf`` then restart the Qpid.

-   To leave broker authentication enabled, you will need to configure SASL with a username/password, and then configure Pulp to use that username/password.
+   Pulp uses the ``ANONYMOUS`` Qpid authentication mechanism by default.
+To enable username/password-based ``PLAIN`` broker authentication, you will need to configure SASL with a username/password, and then configure Pulp to use that username/password.
 Refer to the Qpid docs on how to configure username/password authentication using SASL.
 Once the broker is configured, update Pulp according to the :ref:`Pulp Broker Settings Guide <pulp-broker-settings>`.

    The server can be *optionally* configured so that it will connect to the broker using SSL by following the steps defined in the :ref:`Qpid SSL Configuration Guide <qpid-ssl-configuration>`.
 By default, Pulp